 Joseph Battista Memorial Fund

 The Joseph Battista Memorial Fund was established by colleagues, students, and friends of Professor Battista upon his untimely death in July of 1968.
 In the fall of 1993, the School of Music celebrated the fund's 25th anniversary with a gala concert in the Musical Arts Center.
-The Joseph Battista Memorial Fund awards annual scholarships to outstanding students majoring in piano performance at IU School of Music.
+Now known as the Joseph Battista Fellowship in Piano, the scholarship is awarded annually to outstanding graduate students majoring in piano performance at the Jacobs School of Music.